 Inpulse is a Brussels-based investment manager with special know-how on social investments and microfinance.
 From a core expertise in cooperative equity financing, we developed strong skills in supporting alternative investment funds providing responsible long-term financing to socially driven financial intermediaries.
 Strong connections with leading microfinance and social economy networks and multiple partnerships with successful stakeholders ensure a sound understanding of the market we invest in.
-Through our team based in three countries (Belgium, Poland and France), we currently support three active MIVs with a total aggregate investment capacity of EUR 55.1M.
+Through our team based in three countries (Belgium, Poland and France), we currently support four active MIVs with a total aggregate investment capacity of EUR 78.2M.

 Inpulse strives to bring positive changes in the life of final beneficiaries while ensuring competitive financial and social returns for both our clients and investors.
 This is Inpulse ADN.